xanzy/terraform-provider-cloudstack/website/docs/r/project.html.markdown

 * `name` - (Required) The name of the Project.

-* `display_text` - (Required) The display text of the Project.
+* `display_text` - (Optional) The display text of the Project.
+Defaults to the name of the project.

 * `account` - (Optional) The name of the Account to use for this Project.
 Changing this forces a new resource to be created.

-* `domainid` - (Optional) The name or ID of the Domain to use for this Project.
+* `domain_id` - (Optional) The name or ID of the Domain to use for this Project.
   Changing this forces a new resource to be created.

 ## Attributes Reference

 The following attributes are exported:

 * `id` - The ID of the Project.
-* `display_text` - The display text of the Project.
-* `domainid` - The Domain ID of the Project.
-* `account` - The Account name of the Project.

 ## Import